kuanyusu/NCTU-Cheetah/V-REP/README.md

-A V-REP file for the cheetah.
+A V-REP file for NCTU-cheetah simulation.